TaureHorn/FoundryVTT_ChatConsole/README.md

 You can configure a console to cut off messages after a certain amount of words/characters.
 You choose whether to cut off based on words or based on characters and you choose just how many.
 Further, you can choose a 'marker', a string of characters that get added to the end of a message that is cut off by the limit to alert you to the fact the message has been cut off.

 No more counting out your words for the *Sending* spell in DnD5e.

+### Timestamps
+Integrates with [SimpleCalendar](https://github.com/vigoren/foundryvtt-simple-calendar) to get date and time information that can be automatically added to send messages.
+Module settings menu allows a few different choices for date/time formats in chat timestamps.

 ## UI
 ![ui](https://raw.githubusercontent.com/TaureHorn/FoundryVTT_ChatConsole/main/ui.png)